 Tell clients about your professional development.
 Letting them know how you are continually improving your teaching & program offerings sets you are apart from other teachers.
 There is still a stereotype of the piano teacher alone in their studio doing the same thing for decades.
 It’s up to us to let parents know that is no longer the norm (we hope).

-Plus when parents see our enthusiasm for our craft, it’s hard for them to not catch that same enthusiasm.
-Who do they want to teach their child(ren)?
+Who do parents want to teach their child(ren)?
 The teacher who is static or the one who has the skills to individualize their approach for their child?
 (I hope you said the latter.)

 The other part of this tip is to continually add new ideas to the studio.
 When the studio becomes static, it’s a lot easier for parents & students to feel they aren’t missing out.
 But, when something new is coming up students are loath to leave because they may miss out.